Pharmacotherapeutic group

 peripheral edema

-Chest pain,
+Chest pain

-p> pain,
+pain,

 chills

-Injuries, poisonings, and complications of procedures
+Injuries, poisonings and complications of procedures

 Infusion reaction1

-Changes in laboratory and instrumental results
+Changes in the results of laboratory and instrumental studies

-Decreased blood magnesium concentration
+Decreased magnesium concentration in the blood

-2 See “Special Indications” (infusion reactions).
+2 See section “Special instructions” (infusion reactions).

-3 See Special Precautions (pulmonary complications).
+3 See section “Special instructions” (pulmonary complications).

-Description of individual adverse reactions
+Description of selected adverse reactions

 Infusion reactions

-Skin and subcutaneous fatty tissue disorders
+Skin and subcutaneous tissue disorders

-The clinical management of dermatologic reactions, including recommendations for dosage modification, are listed in the Special Indications section.
+Data on the clinical management of dermatological reactions, including recommendations for dose adjustments, are provided in the section “Special Instructions”.

 Ophthalmic toxicity

-There were no differences in safety or efficacy in elderly patients (â¥65 years) treated with Vectibix monotherapy.
-However, an increase in serious adverse reactions was registered in elderly patients who received Vectibix therapy in combination with FOLFIRI (45% compared to 32%) or FOLFOX (52% compared to 37%) chemotherapy regimens compared to those who received chemotherapy alone (see section “Special Indications”).
-The most common serious adverse events were diarrhea in patients who received Vectibix in combination with FOLFOX or FOLFIRI, dehydration, and pulmonary embolism in patients who received Vectibix in combination with FOLFIRI.
+There were no differences in safety and effectiveness in elderly patients (≥ 65 years) receiving Vectibix monotherapy.
+However, an increase in the number of serious adverse reactions was reported in elderly patients receiving Vectibix therapy in combination with FOLFIRI (45% versus 32%) or FOLFOX (52% versus 37%) chemotherapy regimens compared to those receiving chemotherapy alone (see section 4.4).
+The most common serious adverse events were diarrhea in patients receiving Vectibix in combination with the FOLFOX or FOLFIRI regimen, and dehydration and pulmonary embolism in patients receiving Vectibix in combination with the FOLFIRI regimen.

 Overdose